simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-intro.md

 +++

 After writing my [first article about my first steps in F#]({{< relref "/post/first-steps-fsharp.md" >}}
 ), I was thinking about which project I would like to do next.
-I decided to continue with F# but in a different setting.
-I would like to use F# with Pulumi to setup CloudFront and Lambda@Edge to resize images on the fly.
+I decided to continue with [F#](https://fsharp.org/)# but in a different setting.
+I would like to use F# with [Pulumi](https://www.pulumi.com/) to setup [CloudFront and Lambda@Edge to resize images on the fly](https://aws.amazon.com/blogs/networking-and-content-delivery/resizing-images-with-amazon-cloudfront-lambdaedge-aws-cdn-blog/).
 Therefore I followed the blog post from [Amazon](https://aws.amazon.com/blogs/networking-and-content-delivery/resizing-images-with-amazon-cloudfront-lambdaedge-aws-cdn-blog/) where they setup a simple image resizing service with CloudFront and Lambda@Edge but using CloudFormation instead of Pulumi.
 I also simplified the Lambda@Edge functions by reducing the functionality of the resizing.
 Finally I am also using TypeScript to write the Lambda@Edge functions instead of JavaScript.

-As the original blog post from Amazon is quite long I want to break up the article into multiple parts:
+As the original blog post from Amazon is quite long I decided to write a small series of articles about the setup of CloudFront and Lambda@Edge with Pulumi.

 {{< series "CloudFront and Lambda@Edge with Pulumi" >}}